-The T2Direct Diagnostics portfolio, including all current products utilizing T2MR technology that run on the T2Dx instrument, represent the only FDA-cleared products that detect and identify sepsis-causing bacterial and fungal pathogens directly from whole blood, without the need for blood culture.
+The T2 Biosystems portfolio, including all current products utilizing T2MR technology that run on the T2Dx Instrument, represent the only FDA-cleared products that detect and identify sepsis-causing bacterial and fungal pathogens directly from whole blood, without the need for blood culture.
 All other FDA-cleared products must wait for cells to divide in blood culture to achieve cell titer levels of greater than 1,000,000 CFU/mL.
-In contrast, the T2Direct Diagnostic products detect pathogens directly as they exist in blood, with limits of detection of 1 to 11 CFU/mL.
-The result is at least two days faster in time to pathogen identification, as demonstrated by two clinical trials, each including greater than 1,400 patients in addition to many clinical cases and independent studies.
+In contrast, our diagnostic products detect pathogens directly as they exist in blood, with limits of detection of 1 to 11 CFU/mL.
+The result is at least two days faster in time to pathogen identification when compared to conventional blood customer-based methods, as demonstrated by two clinical trials, each including greater than 1,400 patients in addition to many clinical cases and independent studies.

 The current standard of care is to treat patients suspected of a bloodstream infection using empiric antimicrobial therapy without diagnostic evidence, and then to revise therapy when diagnostic evidence is available.
-But as demonstrated by a meta-analysis of 70 studies, the proportion of infected patients receive effective therapy by the empiric approach is only 53.5%.
+But as demonstrated by a meta-analysis of 70 studies, the proportion of infected patients receiving effective therapy by the empiric approach is only 53.5%.
 However, the proportion of patients placed on effective therapy after receiving a diagnostic species identification from a blood sample is greater than 95%.
-We believe this is the principal value of T2Direct Diagnostics, to increase the proportion of patients on effective therapy from 55% to 95% within three to five hours, instead of days.
+We believe this is the principal value of our T2 Biosystems portfolio, to increase the proportion of patients on effective therapy from 55% to 95% within three to five hours, instead of days.

-The benefits to clinical care outcomes from faster time to effective therapy include a reduction in average patient length of stay within a hospital, increased hospital cost savings, and reduced mortality.
+The benefits to clinical care outcomes of faster time to effective therapy include a reduction in average patient length of stay within a hospital, including the intensive care unit (ICU) increased hospital cost savings, and reduced mortality.
 Across three interventional studies, the mean ratio of length of stay reduction to time to effective therapy was 2.7 hours.
 In other words, for every one hour faster time to effective therapy, patient length of stay was reduced by 2.7 hours.
 The mean reduction in length of stay from early effective therapy in these studies was up to eight days and an independent economic analysis found a \$1,149 cost savings per patient tested with the T2Candida Panel.
 An independent economic review also found rapid, direct-from-blood diagnostics result in cost savings when sensitivity is greater than 52%, the cost of the test is less than \$270, and results are returned within two to seven hours.
-All of these requirements are met by the T2Direct Diagnostic panels.
+All of these requirements are met by the T2 Biosystems diagnostic panels.
 Additionally, in septic shock patients, every hour delaying effective antimicrobial therapy decreases survival by an estimated 7.6%.
 In 111,816 patients given a New York State mandated sepsis bundle, the relative probability of death increased by four percent for every hour delay in the administration of effective therapy.
 In a retrospective analysis of 70 studies, compared to patients given an appropriate empiric antimicrobial therapy, patients given inappropriate empiric antimicrobials showed over two-times higher probability of death.
-Taken together, T2Direct Diagnostics allow for a reduction in time to effective therapy by multiple days, which are realized as patient and hospital benefits in reduced length of stay, cost of care, and mortality.
+Taken together, T2 Biosystems diagnostic products enable a reduction in time to effective therapy by multiple days, which are realized as patient and hospital benefits in reduced length of stay, cost of care, and mortality.